about Mike Reilly

 Mike has also done on-site announcing and television coverage for over a thousand other triathlon and running events in 10 countries.
-This past October marked his 30th appearance in a row as announcer* of the IRONMAN World Championship in Kailua-Kona, Hawaii.
+October 2021 will mark his 31st appearance as announcer of the IRONMAN World Championship in Kailua-Kona, Hawaii.

 It all started in San Diego, CA, where Mike found his passion for endurance sports while training and racing local events in Southern California.
 He ran the first of twelve marathons in 1978 and competed in his first triathlon in 1979.
 That was the same year he picked up a microphone for the first time.
 Two years later he announced the first ever professional triathlon in Solana Beach, CA. He also called the first ten years of the Rock ‘n’ Roll Marathon, the most popular marathon series in the world.